github-education-resources/autograding/README.md

 ## Autograding

-GitHub Classroom Autograding is a GitHub Action that classroom admins/educators can use to automate the grading of student assignments.
+GitHub Classroom Autograding is a GitHub Action that classroom admins can use to automate the grading of student assignments.

 ## Background